lellasone/printrbot-bed-visualizer/README.md

 ### installation

 #### Visualizer script
 Clone the repo to a machine running ubuntu.
+It may also run under windows but I have never tried it.
+Feel free to start an issue if you run into trouble.

 #### Dial Indicator
 The included STL is suitable for use with a shars dial dial indicator with a